ringcentral/ringcentral-web-phone/README.md

 ## Breaking changes

 This SDK doesn't play ringing audio when there is incoming call or outgoing call.
-It's up to the application to play the audio.
+It's up to the app to play the audio.
+It's a by design change.

 ## Notes